/31. Next Permutation

 Arrays44.9% acceptance

-Given a list of integers sequence, rearrange the elements to produce the next lexicographically greater permutation.
-If no such permutation exists (the sequence is sorted in descending order), rearrange the sequence to the lowest possible order (sorted in ascending order).
-The operation must be performed in-place, using only constant extra memory.
+Given an integer array arr, modify arr in-place to its next lexicographically greater permutation.
+If such permutation does not exist (i.e., arr is sorted in descending order), rearrange arr to the lowest possible order (sorted ascending).
+The operation must be performed in-place with constant extra memory.

 Example 1